 You have done a lot of work and have useful things to say about the energy transition and energy justice in Malawi.
 I think that with one more attempt to organize, clarify and name the main actors who may be positioned to bring about the changes you recommend, this paper will be a useful contribution to the literature.

+Incorporated comments on concluding statement on reducing role of government in electrification planning in Malawi

+Conclusion with policy recommendations (for range of diverse stakeholders working in sphere of energy system planning)

+Incorporated statement of theory of change